Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 <!--# INSERT VIDEO-->

 How do we access our folders?
-1. In Windows, you can click on the Start and then go to the Computer
+1. In Windows, you can click on the Start or Search and then look for This PC
 2. On Mac, click on Finder and then go through the folders.

 <!--# INSERT VIDEO-->